nikobe5545/worksample/README.md

 ## Development considerations
 I chose to implement the backend solution using Java with Spring Boot.
 The database is an in-memory DB and the schema is created using Liquibase.
-A default user (me!) is inserted on startup when using the `local` profile.
+A default customer (me!) is inserted on startup when using the `local` profile.

 Nowadays I generally prefer Python which I think typically needs less boilerplate code and is also more readable in my opinion.
 In this case I felt Java was a better fit as it was preferred along with C# (as per the task description),